 Make sure you catch a boat cruise to Halong Bay to see the exceptionally splendid UNESCO protected limestone islands rising from the emerald waters of the Gulf of Tonkin.
 This breathtaking site is a true spectacle, where the indigo, emerald and oyster colours of the landscape seem to come together in perfect harmony.
 Spend a couple of days on an elegant luxury junk boat and you’ll have the opportunity to explore the surrounding grottoes and caves, rich in biodiversity and a wonderful array of flora and fauna, as well as swimming and snorkelling in some of the area’s most beautiful, isolated beaches and lagoons.

-The Mekong Delta is a startlingly fertile region of the country known as ‘Asia’s rice basket’, because this small area is single handedly responsible for more than a third of the country’s annual food crop.
-Easily accessible from Ho Chi Minh City, a boat trip on the delta is an excellent way to get to know something of local Vietnamese life.
-This spectacularly beautiful region bustles with activity and, alongside lush fields of emerald crops, you’ll encounter farmers wearing their characteristic conical hats and colourful floating markets selling produce from the region’s orchards, paddy fields and fish farms.
+The Mekong Delta is a startlingly fertile region of the country known as ‘Asia’s rice basket’ because this small area is single-handedly responsible for more than a third of the country’s annual food crop.
+Easily accessible from Ho Chi Minh City, a boat trip on the delta is an excellent way to get to know local Vietnamese life.
+This spectacularly beautiful region bustles with activity and, alongside lush fields of emerald crops, you’ll encounter farmers wearing their characteristic conical hats, and colourful floating markets selling produce from the region’s orchards, paddy fields and fish farms.
 Everywhere you go, groups of lively local children will never be too far away, often chasing your boat and waving excitedly from either riverbank.